 The Loss and Damage Fund has great potential as a way to reduce the deadly consequences of climate change for communities living in poverty around the world.
-However, experience shows that the only way to make sure that the most vulnerable will be able to tackle the destruction of their homes, livelihoods and territories is to guarantee a Loss and Damage Fund that allows the direct access by local communities.
+However, experience shows that the only way to make sure people in vulnerable situations will be able to tackle the destruction of their homes, livelihoods and territories is to guarantee a Loss and Damage Fund that allows the direct access by local communities.

+Grassroot associations and local administrations can play a key role in facilitating the reparations for the most isolated and empoverished groups.
 If only national governments can access the fund, there will be a high risk for a big part of the world population living in poverty to be leaving behind, incapable of implementing the reparations they so desperately need.

-RECOMMENDATION N°4: Establish social protection floors in all countries
+RECOMMENDATION N°4 : Establish social protection floors in all countries